hfang821/Movie_Viewer/README.md

 # Movie_Viewer
 Full-Stack application that helps friends and family to add/update their list of favourite movies with only a few clicks.

+## How to Install:
+* Open Gitbash/terminal, navigate towards your project location from your root by using "cd ./ project location"
+* Choose a clone option from the "Movie_Viewer" repository (either HTTPS or SSH should work)
+* In Gitbash, type "git clone HTTPS or SSH"
+* Once the clone is successful, navigate to the root directory of this repo.
+* Enter `npm run install` into the terminal to install all dependencies linked in the `package.json` file (both client and server sides).

+## How to Use:
+* type `npm run develop` in your gitbash shell and the react app would be automatically opened.
 # Wireframes:
 The link to the wireframe can be found here: https://www.figma.com/file/l7hUTdAzNBUkyoe1Wkie2d/Movie-Viewer-Project?node-id=0%3A1